 You've just found the best gluten free cookie mix!

-You just found the gluten free cookie mix that thousands of GF consumers have voted #1 FOUR TIMES!
-That’s head to head with the Big Boys that are found in all the stores!
+You just found the gluten free cookie mix that thousands of GF consumers have voted #1 FIVE TIMES!
+That’s head to head with the national brands found in all the stores!

 Why was this yummy mix voted the best gluten free cookie mix?
-For one, because it's not made with brown rice flour like most of the other brands.
-They use brown rice flour because it's plentiful and cheap.
+For one, because it's not a rice flour based mix, like most of the other brands which use rice flour because it's plentiful and cheap.
 Well, that's good for them, but not so good for cookie lovers.
-Brown rice flour is dry and gritty and doesn't hold together -- you've probably experienced inferior gluten free baking results, thanks to brown rice flour.
+Rice flour is dry and gritty and doesn't hold together -- you've probably experienced inferior gluten free baking results, thanks to lots of rice flour.